alangarf/apple-one/README.md

 Most boards support PS/2 input and VGA output.
 This is the most support method, however all output is replicated to the UART (if available) and the PS/2 keyboard input can be replaced with the UART out if the "toggle" mode buttons is selected.

-Unlike the original Apple 1 this implementation can (depending on board you are using and it's support) change the foreground and bbackground colours of the VGA output, as well as differnet scanline modes for the font.
+Unlike the original Apple 1 this implementation can (depending on board you are using and it's support) change the foreground and background colours of the VGA output, as well as differnet scanline modes for the font.
 These controls are mapped to memory locations you can tweak using WozMon and are reset back to defaults when the system is reset.

  | Register | Function | Value | Description |